Intervention

 Strategy 4: Practice Fact Retrieval

-Part of what stops a lot of students from progressing in math is frustration over not knowing and constantly getting stuck on math facts.
-After all, if you can’t quickly add and multiply, how can you be expected to solve larger problems that rely on those facts?
+Part of what stops a lot of students from progressing in math is getting stuck on math facts.
+After all, if you can’t fluently add and multiply, how can you be expected to solve larger problems that rely on those facts?

-Modern evidence suggests that math facts should not be the focus of lessons and are improved through general practice.
-However, some evidence shows that setting aside some time for practicing math facts—around 10 minutes per day—can reap large dividends in terms of confidence in math class and growing in math competency beyond fact fluency.
+Modern evidence suggests that math facts should not be the focus of lessons and are improved in the course general math practice.
+That said, evidence also shows that setting aside some time for practicing math facts—around 10 minutes per day—can reap large dividends in terms of confidence in math class and growth in math competency beyond fact fluency.
 There are endless ways to practice math facts with students, including video games, board and card games, and the strategy that follows: Cover-Copy-Compare.

 Fact fluency can also be thought about in the context of problem solving.
 When solving math problems, don't quickly correct an arithmetic error and move on.
 Instead, spend time on it and have students discuss their thought processes.
-Consider employing Number Talks, five- to fifteen-minute conversations around computation problems that are solved mentally, which are great at getting students to work naturally on their fact fluency and speed of recall.
+Consider employing number talks: 5- to 15-minute conversations around mental computation problems, which are great at getting students to work naturally on their fact fluency and speed of recall.

 Strategy 5: Cover-Copy-Compare